Spain is a huge, diverse country with a vibrant culture and delicious food. But moving to Spain can be a little intimidating at first.

 In the Garlic authors Valerie Collins and Theresa O’Shea share their top 10 tips on how life is really lived here in Spain.

 Tip 1: The Law of Falta Uno

 Be patient.
 Be assertive.
 Take plenty of reading material.
-Rope in a friendly mentor who speaks the lingo, and check any papers you are given with a fine tooth comb for names, dates, account numbers and more before you leave the desk or ventanilla (window).
+Rope in a friendly mentor who can translate Spanish for you, and check any papers you are given with a fine-tooth comb for names, dates, account numbers, and more before you leave the desk or ventanilla (window).
 Any undiscovered glitch may set you back years.
 Oh, and don’t forget the rabbit’s foot.

 Tip 2: the Butanero

-Do not forget to tip the butanero – the man (and it will be a man) who throws those two-ton, orange gas-bottles on his shoulder and climbs four flights of stairs when the lift is broken to deliver what may well be your main source of heating and fuel.
+Do not forget to tip the butanero – the man (and it will be a man) who throws those two-ton, orange gas-bottles on his shoulder and climbs four flights of stairs when the lift is broken to deliver what may well be your main source of heating and fuel in Spain.

 Tip 3: throw your own birthday bash

 If it is your birthday, don’t stand around grinning, waiting for someone to buy you a drink, or bounce jauntily into work expecting to be showered with goodies.